sranins/BusinessApplication-ReleaseNotes/articles/Spring18/operations-finance/dynamics365-finance-operations/on-premises-deployment-updates.md

 -   Retail product kits

--   Cross docking and buyer's push
+-   Cross-docking and buyer's push

 -   Call Center

 -   Customer Loyalty

->   Retail channel components including support for Retail Server and Point of
+>   Retail channel components, including support for Retail Server and Point of
->   Sale will be available in Fall ’18 timeframe.
+>   Sale, will be available in the Fall ’18 timeframe.